BILLERICAY TWINNING ASSOCIATION

 Prepared by Peter Copsey - Secretary

 2. Membership.
-The Association has 38 members as at 1st March 2015, a drop of 3 from last year mainly due to members moving away from Billericay.
+The Association has 38 members as at 1st March 2016, no change from last year.

-The Walk of Friendship was this year in south Brittany and five members from the Association joined in.
-This included five days of walking and a visit to the walled town of Vannes on the “rest” day.
-Our delegation included Jeannine and Howard Watson, Margaret Kingston, Martin Hart and Janet Cosgrove.
+The Walk of Friendship was in August this year in the Alpine resort of Bardonecchia in Italy and was organised by the twinning organisation of Trino (twinned with Chauvigny).
+Eight members from the Association joined in, more than any previous year.
+The visit included five days of walking and a visit to the city of Turin on the “rest” day.

-Our Association were also invited guests to the twinning meeting in Trino in May where the twinning anniversaries between Chauvigny, Trino and Banfora (Burkina Faso) were celebrated; Janet Cosgrove and Maggie Kingston attending.
+Our Association were invited guests to the twinning gathering in Geisenheim in September where the twinning between the towns of Chauvigny, Trino, Geisenheim and Szerencs (Hungary) were celebrated; Maggie Kingston and Martin Hart attending.

 5. Fishers Activities.
 The student exchange with Fishers continues to be a regular event thanks to the sponsorship of the Sisters Cities Organisation in Fishers and the help and support of the Billericay Schools.

-The return visit took place between 30th September and 7th October.
-Two teachers, four students visited Fishers.
+The return visit took place in October when two teachers and four students accompanied by Marion Wilson visited Fishers.
 The first full day included the usual tour of the town taking in the police station, the fire station and the Town Hall followed by a visit to Conner Prairie with its historical museum.
-Days were spent at the two High Schools in Fishers where the visitors experienced the teaching methods and magnificent well-kept facilities.
-The party visited Indianapolis taking in the Colts Football Stadium.
-The weekend was spent with the host families, and many were taken to the Renaissance Fair.
-One host indulged their visitor with a weekend trip to Chicago.
-The visit ended with a Thanksgiving-style dinner before returning to the UK the next day.
+Days were spent at the two High Schools in Fishers where the visitors experienced the teaching methods, the magnificent well-kept facilities and the support the American students give to their school sports teams.
+Both Fishers High Schools have expanded in size considerably since twinning visits began; a sign of the increasing size of Fishers itself.
+Fishers has now become a city with its own City Council and mayor.

 7. Publicity.
 The Association has been mentioned in the Gazette as a result of our activities.